Part I Overview Information

 Inclusion of Women, Minorities and Children in Research: The adequacy of plans to include subjects from both genders, all racial and ethnic groups (and subgroups), and children as appropriate for the scientific goals of the research will be assessed.
-Plans for the recruitment and retention of subjects will also be evaluated.
-(See Inclusion Criteria in the sections on Federal Citations, below).
+Plans for the recruitment and retention of subjects will also be evaluated (see inclusion criteria in the section on Federal Citations, below).

-Care and Use of Vertebrate Animals in Research: If vertebrate animals are to be used in the project, the five items described in I.C.7. of the PHS 416-1 fellowship application instructions (rev. 10/05) will be assessed (see http://grants.nih.gov/grants/forms.htm).
+Care and Use of Vertebrate Animals in Research: If vertebrate animals are to be used in the project, the five items described on page 1-26 of the PHS 416-1 fellowship application Part I instructions (rev. 10/05) will be assessed.

-Biohazards: If materials or procedures are proposed that are potentially hazardous to research personnel and/or the environment, determine if the proposed protection is adequate.
+Biohazards: If materials or procedures are proposed that are potentially hazardous to research personnel and/or the environment, the adequacy of the proposed protection will be assessed.